Not sure where to begin or what to do next? Read more about the financial aid process below.

 Prerequisite program students are eligible for Direct Loan funds and NUHS’s prerequisite program 50% discount for courses required for enrollment into a professional program at NUHS.
 Students may also apply for private loan funds based on credit (see options available).

-Graduate students (incoming) may be eligible for potential grant assistance such as one of the Presidential Scholarships or Visit Day Award.
+Graduate students (incoming) may be eligible for potential grant assistance such as one of the Presidential Scholarships or the Visit Day Award.
 Institutional scholarships (when available) awarded to continuing students will be included in the financial aid package.